ipspace/ansible-exercises/README.md

 ## Using the exercises

-Clone the repository and start working ;)
+Clone the repository and start working ;) You might consider registering for the [Ansible for Networking Engineers](https://www.ipspace.net/Ansible) webinar or online course if you get stuck.

+Alternatively, explore the [Building Network Automation Solutions](https://www.ipspace.net/NetAutSol) online course if you'd like to learn how to build full-blown network automation systems and solutions.

 ## Contributing an exercise